Magento migrations

 Luma → Hyvä during migration

 Luma is the default Magento frontend that's shipped since 2015.
 It's heavy, JS-dependent, and most independent PageSpeed audits on Luma stores come back in the red.
-Hyvä is a modern Magento frontend built on Alpine.js and Tailwind CSS, designed specifically to replace Luma.
+Hyvä was built as the modern replacement — and in the years since its first release, it has grown from a single theme into a full Magento frontend suite.
+What started as a performance play is now as much about the merchant experience as it is about page speed.

 Magento → headless